duythien/blog/README.md

 	pass	:eduapp!@#$%
 Note
 ------
-If problem css change 'baseUri' in config
+I am use Nginx webserver, If problem css change 'baseUri' in config Thank You
-Thank You
 ---------
 Thank you Phalcon forum suport, and more...